haytam-hadad/CredenVault/README.md

 A modern, secure password manager built with **Node.js/Express** and **React (Vite)**.
 CredenVault stores your credentials with AES-256-GCM encryption, supports TOTP two-factor
-authentication, analyses password strength, generates actionable security reminders, and
+authentication with single-use backup recovery codes, analyses password strength, generates
-gates sensitive actions behind a re-authentication layer.
+actionable security reminders, and gates sensitive actions behind a re-authentication layer.

 > The user interface is in **French**; this document is in English.